Skip to main content

 How to Get a Tree

-Staff and faculty of the University of Pennsylvania and the University of Pennsylvania Hospital System are invited to register for a free tree two weeks before the annual giveaway event.
+Staff and faculty of the University of Pennsylvania and the University of Pennsylvania Health System are invited to register for a free tree two weeks before the annual giveaway event.
 Trees will be available to reserve on a first-come, first-served basis only through our online registration system.
 As part of our support of the City of Philadelphia’s Philly Tree Plan, priority registration is given to Philadelphia residents.
 Learn what trees are available to select.

 • Priority Registration will begin on Monday, April 20, 2026, at 10AM for Penn and UPHS staff and faculty that are City of Philadelphia residents.

-• Open Registration will begin on May 1, 2026, at 10AM for all Penn and UPHS staff and faculty.
+• Open Registration will begin on April 30, 2026, at 10AM for all Penn and UPHS staff and faculty.

 Limit one tree per household.
 Addresses, zip codes, and registration times will be verified.